Collections

 If payment doesn't arrive by your deadline, your options depend on the amount and your relationship:

-Small claims court — For amounts under your state's limit (typically $5,000–$15,000).
-No lawyer required.
-You represent yourself.
+Small claims court - For amounts under your state's limit.
+Rules and limits vary by state.

 How to mail it with PostalForm